stefanprodan/podinfo/README.md

 * `GET /store/{hash}` returns the content of the file /data/hash if exists
 * `GET /ws/echo` echos content via websockets `podcli ws ws://localhost:9898/ws/echo`
 * `GET /chunked/{seconds}` uses `transfer-encoding` type `chunked` to give a partial response and then waits for the specified period
+* `GET /swagger.json` returns the API Swagger docs, used for Linkerd service profiling and Gloo routes discovery

 Web UI:

 ![podinfo-ui](https://raw.githubusercontent.com/stefanprodan/podinfo/gh-pages/screens/podinfo-ui.png)

+To access the Swagger UI open `<podinfo-host>/swagger/index.html` in a browser.

 ### Guides